-- Use Form 1040X, Amended U.S. Individual Income Tax Return, to change any amounts reported on Form 1040, 1040A, 1040EZ, 1040EZ-T, 1040NR, or 1040NR-EZ, to change amounts previously adjusted by the IRS, or to make certain elections after the prescribed deadline (see Regulations sections 301.9100-1 through -3). - Use Form 1120X, Amended U.S. Corporation Income Tax Return, to correct Form 1120 or 1120-A as originally filed, or as later adjusted by an amended return, a claim for refund, or an examination, or to make certain elections after the prescribed deadline (see Regulations sections 301.9100-1 through -3). - Use Form 720X, Amended Quarterly Federal Excise Tax Return, to make adjustments to liability reported on Forms 720 you have filed for previous quarters.
+- Use Form 1120X, Amended U.S. Corporation Income Tax Return, to correct Form 1120 or 1120-A as originally filed, or as later adjusted by an amended return, a claim for refund, or an examination, or to make certain elections after the prescribed deadline (see Regulations sections 301.9100-1 through -3). - Use Form 720X, Amended Quarterly Federal Excise Tax Return, to make adjustments to liability reported on Forms 720 you have filed for previous quarters.
 Do not use Form 720X to make changes to claims made on Schedule C (Form 720), except for the section 4051(d) tire credit and section 6426 fuel credits. - Use Form 730, Monthly Tax Return for Wagers, to claim a credit or refund of wagering tax. - Use Form 4136, Credit for Federal Tax Paid on Fuels, to claim a credit against your income tax for certain nontaxable uses (or sales) of fuel during the income tax year.
 Also, use Form 4136 if you are a producer claiming a credit for alcohol fuel mixtures or biodiesel mixtures.
-However, you can use Form 8849, Claim for Refund of Excise Taxes, to claim a periodic refund instead of waiting to claim an annual credit on Form 4136.

-- Use Form 8849, Claim for Refund of Excise Taxes, to claim a refund of excise taxes other than those resulting from adjustments to your reported liabilities.
-See IRS Publication 510, Excise Taxes, for the appropriate forms to use to claim excise tax refunds. - Use Form 8379, Injured Spouse Allocation, to claim your portion of a joint refund used to offset your spouse's past due obligations. - Individuals, estates, and trusts filing within 1 year after the end of the year in which a claim of right adjustment under section 1341(b)(1), a net operating loss (NOL), a general business credit, or net section 1256 contracts loss arose, can use Form 1045, Application for Tentative Refund, to apply for a refund resulting from any overpayment of tax due to the claim of right adjustment or the carryback of the loss or unused credit.
-Individuals also can get a refund by filing Form 1040X instead of Form 1045.
-An estate or trust can file an amended Form 1041, U.S. Income Tax Return for Estates and Trusts. - Corporations (other than S corporations) can use Form 1139, Corporation Application for Tentative Refund, to apply for a quick refund of taxes from an election to deduct a public utility property disaster loss under section 1400N(o), an overpayment of tax due to a claim of right adjustment under section 1341(b)(1), or the carryback of an NOL, a net capital loss, or an unused general business credit.
+However, you can use Form 8849, Claim for Refund of Excise Taxes, to claim a periodic refund instead of waiting to claim an annual credit on Form 4136. - Use Form 8849, Claim for Refund of Excise Taxes, to claim a refund of excise taxes other than those resulting from adjustments to your reported liabilities.
+See IRS Publication 510, Excise Taxes, for the appropriate forms to use to claim excise tax refunds. - Corporations (other than S corporations) can use Form 1139, Corporation Application for Tentative Refund, to apply for a quick refund of taxes from an election to deduct a public utility property disaster loss under section 1400N(o), an overpayment of tax due to a claim of right adjustment under section 1341(b)(1), or the carryback of a net operating loss (NOL), a net capital loss, or an unused general business credit.